Skip to content

 1. Component Directives - Components with templates

-2. Structural Directives - Change DOM layout (*ngIf, *ngFor) Replaced by @if, @for in Angular 17+
+2. Structural Directives - Change DOM layout (standard: @if, @for, @switch)

 3. Attribute Directives - Change element appearance or behavior